yassa-life/Summerwill-bar-inventory-management-sys/README.md

 3. Navigate through the dashboard to manage inventory
 4. Add, edit, or remove items as needed
 5. Generate reports for inventory status

-## License
-This project is proprietary software.
-All rights reserved.